philippspitzley/algorithm-sensei/README.md

    #### Option B: Self-Host Piston API with Docker Compose

+   Follow the instructions from the [Piston API documentation](https://github.com/engineer-man/piston?tab=readme-ov-file#getting-started)

+   > [!IMPORTANT]
+   > Do not forget to [install](https://github.com/engineer-man/piston?tab=readme-ov-file#cli) the javascript runtime for the Piston API to support JavaScript code execution.

+   > [!TIP]
+   > to raise the limits for output and execution time, you can use the following docker configuration before composing up:

    ```bash
    # Create docker-compose.yaml for Piston API
    cat > docker-compose.yaml << 'EOF'